Join the Lab

 -

-The IMC Lab is accepting Research Assistants for Spring 2025!
+The IMC Lab is accepting Research Assistants for Fall 2025!
 Yale undergraduates and students from other institutions eligible for course credit are welcome to apply.
-Please note that this role requires mostly in-person availability.

 Research assistants are responsible for: